perladvent/perldotcom/content/article/perl-master---an-interview-with-brian-d-foy.md

 **The chapter structure of Mastering Perl is largely the same as before, do you think you got it right the first time around?
 I know there was a public development process that was involved.**

 I think we did.
 In the first edition of Mastering Perl I had a lot of input from Alison Randal (the editor) and she was a big name in the Perl community.
 Unfortunately she's moved on to other things, but she really knew Perl, the community, and how to program in Perl.
-So when we sat down to talk about the book, she had great ideas and input about how to organize things, and what to put and leave out.
+So when we sat down to talk about the book, she had great ideas and input about how to organize things, and what to put in or leave out.

 We ran the book completely in the open.
 As I wrote things I let people see it (which is a very dangerous thing to do!) and people were not shy in telling me what they thought.
 Which is great, because you want them to say it before the book is published and not afterwards in an Amazon review.
 So that process really shaped the book.